calmm-js/partial.lenses/README.md

 and [isomorphisms](#isomorphisms), provided by this library are collectively known as *optics*.
 Traversals can target any number of elements.
 Lenses are a restriction of traversals that target a single element.
-Isomorphisms are a restriction of lenses with an inverse.
+Isomorphisms are a restriction of lenses with an [inverse](#L-inverse).

-In addition to basic optics, this library also supports more general [transforms](#transforms).
+In addition to basic optics, this library also supports more arbitrary [transforms](#transforms).
 Transforms allow operations, such as modifying a single focus multiple times or even in a loop, that are not possible with basic optics.
-However, transforms are considerably harder to reason about.
+However, transforms can be considerably harder to reason about.

 Some optics libraries provide many more abstractions, such as "optionals", "prisms" and "folds", to name a few, forming a DAG.
 Aside from being conceptually important, many of those abstractions are not only useful but required in a statically typed setting where data structures have precise constraints on their shapes, so to speak, and operations on data structures must respect those constraints at *all* times.
-In partial lenses, however, the idea is to manage without explicitly providing such abstractions.

-In a dynamically typed language like JavaScript, the shapes of run-time objects are naturally *malleable*.
+On the other hand, in a dynamically typed language like JavaScript, the shapes of run-time objects are naturally *malleable*.
 Nothing immediately breaks if a new object is created as a copy of another object by adding or removing a property, for example.
-We can exploit this to our advantage by considering all optics as *partial*.
-A partial optic, as manifested in this library, may be intended to operate on data structures of a specific type, such as arrays or objects, but also accepts the possibility that it may be given any valid JSON object or `undefined` as input.
-When the input does not match the expectation of a partial lens, the input is treated as being `undefined`.
-This allows specific partial optics, such as the simple [`L.prop`](#L-prop) lens, to be used in a wider range of situations than corresponding total optics.
+We can exploit this to our advantage by considering all optics as *partial* and manage with a smaller amount of distinct classes of optics.

 #### On partiality